CodeStitchOfficial/Intermediate-Astro-v4-Decap-CMS/README.md

 1. Ensure the sitemap, robots.txt and \_redirects have been filled out.
 Instructions and tools for how to do so can be found in the File Structure section
 2. Navigate to your Netlify Admin Panel, click _Add new site | Import an existing project_
 3. Follow the instructions to connect your GitHub repository to Netlify.
+4. Once deployed, click on Identity in the top navigation, then click Enable Identity
+5. Invite yourself, and the client, to the site
+6. While in the Identity tab, click the "Settings and usage" button to open the settings options.
+Then, do the following:
+    * Find "Registration Preferences", click "Edit Settings" and set registration from Public to Invite Only
+    * Find "Enable Providers" and add a provider.
+We recommend Google, so the client can login with Google in 1 click.
+    * Find "Git Gateway" and enable it

 <a name="Conclusion"></a>